lat9nq/turbo-clicker/README.md

 make
 ```

+Build products will be in the `build/bin` directory.

 I'll write more detailed build instructions at a later time, but once cloned and in the necessary directory, this will get you going.